 I’ve heard a lot about the Finger Lakes region of New York over the years but other than a visit with my family to Watkins Glen as a child I’ve not visited the area.
 I thought it would be an excellent start to my year of travel and October would be perfect weather.

 When I looked for a place to stay, searching on “Finger Lakes” in Booking and AirBNB and VRBO, almost too many options came up.
 It’s a large area.
-I started searching on individual lakes and cities or town with a map in front of me.
+I started searching on individual lakes and cities or towns with a map in front of me.
 I found some great stays across the region, Penn Yan, Ithaca, Geneva, Auburn.
 I selected a place in Auburn, just 3 blocks from the downtown area.
 But when visiting these other cities, I know I would have been happy staying in any of them.

 I closed on my house late September and had 5 days before my month in the Finger Lakes.
 I also wanted to break up the long drive so went to western Pennsylvania for several days to see the amazing Fallingwater, Frank Lloyd Wright’s masterpiece.
 While at Fallingwater it was recommended I also visit Kentuck Knob.
 Both houses are beautiful and I was glad for the opportunity to see more of Wright’s work.

 There is so much to see and do in the Finger Lakes.
 There are eleven lakes across the region.
 I stayed in Auburn which is on the north shore of Lake Owasco.
 It’s a great little town, very walkable, great historic houses.
 Many of the sidewalks are big pieces of slate and many of their curbs were cut pieces of granite.
 Fancy!
 I really enjoyed just looking at all the huge houses and amazing facades when walking Boo.